steveseguin/comms.cam/README.md

-Killing this repository.
-WIll keep the app within vdo.ninja
+Deprecating this repository.
+Will keep the app within vdo.ninja, so you can find the current version there

-# comms.cam
-Branched version of the comms app